notarize/terraform-aws-rds_replica/README.md

 ## Limitations

 - Terraform does not support joining a Microsoft SQL RDS instance to a Directory Service at this time.
 This has been requested in https://github.com/terraform-providers/terraform-provider-aws/pull/5378 and can be added once that functionality is present.

+## Terraform 0.12 upgrade

+There should be no changes required to move from previous versions of this module to version 0.12.0 or higher.

 ## Other TF Modules Used
 Using [aws-terraform-cloudwatch_alarm](https://github.com/rackspace-infrastructure-automation/aws-terraform-cloudwatch_alarm) to create the following CloudWatch Alarms:
 	- free_storage_space_alarm_ticket